Perfect Poached Eggs Are Easier Than You Think

 Poached Eggs for All!

-Once you’ve got the hang of this poached egg recipe, you’ll be making even more room for poached eggs in your life—serving them to your friends at brunch, making them on the fly to turn that simple green salad into a French bistro-style dinner, you name it!
+Once you’ve got the hang of this poached egg recipe, you’ll be making even more room for poached eggs in your life—serving Eggs Benedict at your next brunch, making them on the fly to turn that simple green salad into a French bistro-style dinner, you name it!
 And we want to hear about your every success!
 Share a photo and tag us on Instagram using @themodernproper and #themodernproper so that we can see your stuff!
 Happy eating!